Is Hot Water Heater Knocking Dangerous? Find the Answer Here

 If you fail to do so, there will appear to be some problems at your unit.
 Here are the things:

-• First, the sediment will eventually cause leaking on your unit.
+• First, the sediment will eventually leak into your unit.
 Hence, hot water could damage your house.
 This could be dangerous since the hot water could potentially harm your loved ones at home.

-• Second, if the sediment on the water heater is getting bigger, there will be less room for hot water in your unit.
+• Second, if the sediment on the water heater gets bigger, your unit will have less room for hot water.
 Therefore, you will find less hot water coming out of the component.
 It is pretty uncomfortable, especially in cold weather.

 • Then, if sediment build-up gets out of control, it could break down the water heater.
 The sediment can insulate the water from the heating element, leading to overheating and the characteristic knocking or popping noise.
 If it happens, you have no choice but to buy a new one or repair the damage.
 Either one is a cheap option.